AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 4. Create a Github pull request from your topic branch.

-5. Pull requests will be reviewed by project Committers and Contributors, who may discuss, offer constructive feedback, request changes, or approve the work.
+5. Pull requests will be reviewed by project committers and contributors, who may discuss, offer constructive feedback, request changes, or approve the work.

-6. Upon receiving the required number of Committer approvals (as outlined in [Required Approvals](#required-approvals)), a Committer other than the PR contributor may merge changes into the master branch.
+6. Upon receiving the required number of committer approvals (as outlined in [Required Approvals](#required-approvals)), a committer other than the PR contributor may merge changes into the master branch.